darknet-doll/notebook_error_logger/README.md

 ### Features:
 - 🔥 Real-time counter — see how many times your code failed
-- 📝 Error logging — keeps track of what failed, when, and in which function
+- 📝 Error logging — keeps track of what failed, and when
 - ☁️ Backend support — store logs locally (SQLite) which you can append to your backend database. *I use Airtable, I've added a helper class to interact with it but this is optional*

 ## Repository Structure